-Margery Fischbein is currently Managing Director and Head of Healthcare Investment Banking for Seaport Global, a privately held investment banking firm.
-Previously, Margery was Head of Healthcare Investment Banking for FBR & Co. and Head of East Coast Biotechnology Investment Banking for JMP Securities.
-Prior to rejoining the banking industry, Margery held senior corporate positions at two major biotechnology companies-- ImClone Systems and Human Genome Sciences.
-Margery started her career at Lehman Brothers, JP Morgan Chase and Citigroup, and was a Managing Director for many years at both JP Morgan Chase and Citigroup.
-Margery has a BA from Harvard University in economics and a MBA from Harvard Business School.
+Ms. Fischbein is currently Managing Director, Healthcare, for Cassel Salpeter & Co., a private investment banking firm.
+Previously, Ms. Fischbein was Head of Healthcare Investment Banking for Seaport Global and for FBR & Co. and Head of East Coast Biotechnology Investment Banking for JMP Securities.
+Prior to rejoining the banking industry, Ms. Fischbein held senior corporate positions at two major biotechnology companies: ImClone Systems and Human Genome Sciences.
+Ms. Fischbein started her career at Lehman Brothers, JP Morgan Chase and Citigroup, and was a Managing Director for many years at both JP Morgan Chase and Citigroup.
+Ms. Fischbein has a BA from Harvard University in economics and an MBA from Harvard Business School.